quantumJLBass/boa-fraud/profiles/addresses/US/STATES/LOUISIANA/7505 PINES RD, STE 1280, SHREVEPORT, LA, 71129-3900/7505 PINES RD, STE 1280, SHREVEPORT, LA, 71129-3900.md

 
 
 5 years ago
-I am realtor in Baton Rouge, La and I’ve had the pleasure of working with Leeonnas Richardson at Cross Country Equity.
+I am realtor in Baton Rouge, La and I've had the pleasure of working with Leeonnas Richardson at Cross Country Equity.
 I have closed 3 houses with  Mr.Richardson and there were no problems.
 I still use Mr.Richardson as my primary lender to this day.
 I would strongly recommend Cross Country Equity and their services!

 
 Like